 - If you want to assign one class to each item on the paycheck, select Earnings item.

 If you selected the Earnings Item payroll preference (so you can assign one class for each earnings item on a paycheck), the Preview Paycheck window will include a Class column.
 You can now assign a different class to each earnings item.
 If you selected the Entire paycheck payroll preference, your payroll expenses will be prorated by class on reports.

 To identify how payroll expenses are distributed to each class, use the formula:

 Once you have chosen to report on payroll taxes by job and class, reports of expenses by job and class break down company-paid payroll expenses not only for salaries and hourly wages, but also for company-paid payroll taxes.

 Generate a Payroll Summary report broken down by class to show the company paid liabilities and the gross pay.

 - From the QuickBooks Reports menu, choose Employees & Payroll Reports, and then choose Payroll Summary.

-- Click Modify Report on the report button bar.
+- Click Customize Report on the report button bar.

 - From the Column drop-down list, select Class.

 - Make any other changes to the report, and then click OK.